Healthy Eating for Kids With Diabetes

 Food labels are easy to read, and they list a food's ingredients, nutritional information, and calories.
 So anyone concerned about eating healthy can learn a lot from them.
 For people with diabetes, food labels also may provide information they need to know to keep their blood sugar on track.

-For example, if you are using the constant carbohydrate or the carb counting meal plan, you can look for carbohydrates on the food label.
+Kids with diabetes need to pay special attention to carbohydrates (carbs) because carbs raise blood sugar levels.
+After you eat, your body breaks down carbs into glucose (sugar).
+The glucose goes into the bloodstream making the blood sugar level rise.
+Insulin is a hormone that helps get glucose into cells so it can be used as energy.
+You can look for carbohydrates on the food label.
 It will tell you how many grams of carbs you are about to eat.
 The number of carb grams on the label applies to one serving, so be sure to multiply that number times the number of servings you're eating or drinking.

 Food labels also show you how much sodium (salt) is in a food.
 This is important because some people who have diabetes also have high blood pressure.
 Too much salt, or sodium, can worsen blood pressure problems.